 Sirvent begins by adopting the univocal nature of theological language.
-How do our terms ‘love’, ‘just’, ‘good’, etc., apply to or apprehend God?
-For Sirvent the terms apprehend God univocally.
+How do our terms ‘love’, ‘just’, ‘good’, etc., apply to our talk about God?
+For Sirvent these terms apprehend God univocally.
 What those terms mean for us they mean for God.
 He writes:

 The first proposed solution is to extend these terms to God in the same manner in which we apply them to humans.
 To do so is to employ univocal religious language, extending the same definition or use to two or more applications.

 He acknowledges the objections to understanding our categories to apprehend God so univocally, but notes:

 While I understand the reluctance to approach all religious language univocally—since we want to uphold God’s transcendence—the alternative is not without its pitfalls.
 To use all religious language in an equivocal manner, as some theologians do, is to view it as something that needs to be purified, leaving God in a hidden state from his creation, and therefore stripping him of his immanence.

 This is a necessary step in Sirvent’s thesis.
 If we’re to imitate God’s love or justice (to two virtues Sirvent chooses to focus on), the terms ‘love’ and ‘just’ must mean for God what they mean when used of us, otherwise we have nothing to imitate.

 A shared & independent moral standard between God and humans

 Moving on, Sirvent argues imitatio dei involves two essential elements: (1) a shared (and independent) moral standard between humans and God, and (2) the normative claim that God is actually worth imitating (imitating God is the best means to human flourishing).
 Not only are “God and humans…accountable to the same moral standard,” but he adds: